Diceycle/C-Hero-Calc/README.md

 * `macroFileName` Path to your default macro file
 * `useDefaultMacroFile` Whether you want to always use the specified macro file or not
 * `showMacroFileInput` If enabled will hide any input promts that are answered by a macro file
+* `showBattleReplayString` If disabled will hide the replay strings after every solution

 **If you want to use change any of those values you have to compile the program yourself!**